zyactions/verify-changed-files/README.md

 ## Features

 - Lists all files that changed during a workflow execution
-- Supports [glob patterns][glob-cheat-sheet] to restrict change detection to a subset of files
 - Fast execution
 - Scales to large repositories
 - Supports all platforms (Linux, macOS, Windows)